AdityaBhatt3010/Entra-ID-Monitoring-TryHackMe-Walkthrough/README.md

 # Entra ID Monitoring 🔐

-A step-by-step walkthrough of the **Entra ID Monitoring** room on TryHackMe, covering common identity attacks against Microsoft Entra ID and demonstrating how to detect them using **Splunk**.
+A step-by-step walkthrough of the **Entra ID Monitoring**, covering common identity attacks against Microsoft Entra ID and demonstrating how to detect them using **Splunk**.

 This repository documents the investigation process, explains the reasoning behind every SPL query, and maps each solution to the corresponding screenshots for easier understanding and verification.

 ## Lab Information

-* **Platform:** TryHackMe
 * **Room:** Entra ID Monitoring
 * **Difficulty:** Medium
 * **Focus Areas:**